ztbrown/Porter/README.md

 	port 7000

 # Credit
 This project was originally forked from [GoHttp](https://github.com/fekberg/GoHttp), a really great resource.
+I also spent a lot of time reading [Beej's Guide to Network Programming](http://beej.us/guide/bgnet/).

 From fekberg: "If it weren't for the course in Advance UNIX Programming that I took at Blekinge Institute of Technology I would never have written this.
 It all originated from a question on [StackOverflow](http://stackoverflow.com/questions/409087/creating-a-web-server-in-pure-c) from 2009 where I asked for information on how to write a simple web server in C."